sshyran/Chromite-fresh-Dec-2022-source-import/ide_tooling/docs/quickstart.md

 CrOS IDE is a VSCode Extension for ChromiumOS development.
 It is a new project and we currently support only internal developers at Google.

-If you are using CrOS IDE <= v0.0.10, follow [legacy quickstart].
-Note that legacy support will be removed after global dogfood release.

-[legacy quickstart]: ./legacy-quickstart.md

 ## Prerequisites

 You need a ChromiumOS chroot.
 If you are a new member and don't have it, please